quantmind/pulsar/docs/source/design.rst

 Commands
 ===============

-An :class:`Actor` communicates with another remote :class:`Actor` by *sending* an **action** to perform.
+An :class:`.Actor` communicates with another remote :class:`.Actor` by *sending* an **action** to perform.
 This action takes the form of a **command** name and optional positional and key-valued parameters.
-It is possible to add new commands via the :class:`pulsar.command` decorator as explained in the :ref:`api documentation <api-remote_commands>`.
+It is possible to add new commands via the :class:`.command` decorator as explained in the :ref:`api documentation <api-remote_commands>`.